Reading time 10 Minutes

 On Friedrich Merz:

-• Heesch reports critically on Merz's appearance
+• Heesch reports critically on Merz's appearance.
+The damage he has caused is enormous.

 • He was only there briefly and made strange comments about the venue.